I study plant adaptation to changing environments,

-is rendered complex by the environment-dependent variation inherent
+patterns in plants is rendered complex by the

-to most plant mating systems, the dependence of plants on pollen
+plant mating systems, the dependence of plants on

 To understand these complex eco-evolutionary dynamics between plants, biotic and abiotic environmental variation including anthropogenic ones, and intra- and inter-specific interactions, I use a variety of tools and methods.
 I combine fieldwork, common garden, and transplant experiments, with quantitative genetics, population genetics, and genomic tools, ecological epigenetics, and landscape ecology.